rrwick/Autocycler/README.md

 # Autocycler

 Autocycler is a tool for generating consensus long-read assemblies for bacterial genomes.
+It is the successor to [Trycycler](https://github.com/rrwick/Trycycler), and for most users, I recommend Autocycler over Trycycler.

 For installation instructions, usage, deeper explanations and more, head over to the [Autocycler wiki](https://github.com/rrwick/Autocycler/wiki)!